-My husband Ben is a dietitian, which contributes to our philosophy of healthy eating and the constantly exposing our girls to high nutrition foods.
+My husband Ben is a registered dietitian, which contributes to our philosophy of healthy eating and the constantly exposing our girls to high nutrition foods (we do have a list of “sometimes” foods that we like to indulge in too).
 My oldest, True, is the shyest of the bunch, and our #2, Brave, loves Spider-Man and spends her days as a super hero in disguise.
 Soul, our #3, goes through numerous outfit changes a day, and our baby, Glow, copies everything she sees her older sisters do.
 My days are spent with this crazy bunch, and while it’s always chaos and you could probably hear lots of yelling if you stood outside our front door, I’m thankful for all of it.

 I graduated with a degree in Child and Adolescent Development and continued on to receive my Multiple Subject Credential, which led to a brief stint teaching fourth grade at a local public school.
 After having our first child, I decided to stay home.
 With just having had a baby, I wanted to learn how to sew so I could make things for her and so I started taking sewing classes.
 This is also right around the time I discovered blogs.
 I was amazed by the blogging community and wanted to join in.
 Blogging has given me many wonderful opportunities such as contribute to magazines, other wonderful blogs, as well as create my own illustrations into a design app (read more about it here).
-There are so many other good things that have come from blogging and I can’t wait to share those achieved dreams and joys with you!
+There are so many other good things that have come from blogging and I can’t wait to share those achieved dreams and joys with you, and that you would continue to follow along!

 I am a Christian and I often talk about my faith, struggles and relationship with God on my blog.
 If I didn’t, I wouldn’t be giving you a real portrayal of myself.
 My parents became Christians when I was five years old and I was fortunate enough to be brought up in a Christian home and in a local biblically solid church.
 Though those things are nice and dandy, those things did not make me automatically Christian as I had to decide to trust and follow Jesus on my own despite what my parents’ beliefs are.